 The real question for prospective users is whether to opt for a proven pattern recognition system like Myo Plus now or to wait until new devices from Atom Limbs, BrainRobotics, and Esper Bionics come to market with promises of even more advanced pattern recognition systems.

-As it stands now, it will likely be 2022 before those new devices are available and another year or two after that before we get sufficient user feedback to know if they have delivered on their promises.
+As it stands now, it will likely be a few more years before all those new devices are on the market and another year or two after that before we get sufficient user feedback to know if they have delivered on their promises.

 In other words, a lot of this will come down to each prospective user’s purchase window and risk tolerance.